 for the purpose of determining whether reserves should be attributed to a particular property, reasonably estimated future abandonment and reclamation costs related to the property must have been taken into account;

-In disclosing aggregate future net revenue the disclosure must comply with the requirements for the determination of future net revenue specified in Form A; and
+In disclosing aggregate future net revenue the disclosure must comply with the requirements for the determination of future net revenue specified in Form 1; and

-(d) A statement of the reserves data and other information stated in Form A should be disclosed as at the last day of the reporting entity’s most recent financial year or a later date if more than six months have elapsed since the most recent financial year
+A statement of the reserves data and other information stated in Form 1 should be disclosed as at the last day of the reporting entity’s most recent financial year or a later date if more than six months have elapsed since the most recent financial year

+A statement indicating the methodology (deterministic or stochastic) used to estimate the reserves and other information which was used in the estimation.

-5.3 Reserves and Resources Classification
+4.3 Reserves and Resources Classification

-Disclosure of reserves or resources must apply the reserves and resources classes, definitions and categories set out in PRMS or COGEH and must relate to the most specific category of reserves or resources in which the reserves or resources can be categorized.
+Disclosure of reserves or resources must apply the reserves and resources classes, definitions and categories set out in PRMS and must relate to the most specific category of reserves or resources in which the reserves or resources can be categorized.

-The Author of the report prepared under this SAMOG Code must indicate whether it was prepared under PRMS or COGEH.
+The Author of the report prepared under the SAMOG Code must indicate that it was prepared under PRMS.

+Categories as defined in PRMS should be shown separately and not be aggregated.

-5.4 Oil and Gas Resources and Sales
+4.4 Oil and Gas Resources and Sales

-Disclosure of resources or of sales of product types or associated by-products must be made with respect to the first point of sale;’
+Disclosure of resources or of sales of product types or associated by-products should be made with respect to the first point of sale;’

 Despite subsection (1), a reporting entity may disclose resources or sales of product types or associated by-products with respect to an alternate reference point if, to a reasonable person, product types or associated by-products would be marketable at the alternate reference point;